EmilyGU810/SDP/README.md

 # San Diego Padres Batting &amp; Pitching (1969-2023) Tableau Dashboard

 The datasets, Tableau workbook, and a PDF version of the dashboard are included.
-You can use the PDF version to make it easier for you.

 The dashboard provides a comprehensive analytical evaluation on both the team and individual levels.